-12-month ECLs are the portion of ECLs that result from default events that are possible within the 12 month after the reporting date (or a shorter period if the expected life of the instrument is less than 12 months).
+12-month ECLs are the portion of ECLs that result from default events that are possible within the 12 months after the reporting date (or a shorter period if the expected life of the instrument is less than 12 months).

-The maximum period considered when estimating ECLs is the maximum contractual period over which the Company is exposed to credit risk.
+The maximum period considered when estimating ECLs is the maximum contractual period over which the Group is exposed to credit risk.

 ECLs are a probability-weighted estimate of credit losses.
-Credit losses are measured as the present value of all cash shortfalls (i.e. the difference between the cash flows due to the Company in accordance with the contract and the cash flows that the Company expects to receive).
+Credit losses are measured as the present value of all cash shortfalls (i.e. the difference between the cash flows due to the Group in accordance with the contract and the cash flows that the Group expects to receive).
 ECLs are discounted at the effective interest rate of the financial asset.

-At each reporting date, the Company assesses whether financial assets carried at amortized cost are credit-impaired.
-A financial asset is 'credit-impaired' when one or more events that have a detrimental impact on the expected future cash flows of the financial asset have occurred.
-Evidence that a financial asset is credit-impaired includes the following observable data:
+At each reporting date, the Group assesses whether financial assets carried at amortized cost are credit-impaired.
+A financial asset is credit-impaired when one or more events have occurred that have a detrimental impact on the expected future cash flows of the financial asset.
+It includes observable data that has come to the attention of the holder of a financial asset about the following events:

-- · significant financial difficulty of the borrower or issuer; - a breach of contract, such as a default or being more than 180 days past due; - the lender for economic or contractual reasons relating to the borrower's financial difficulty granting the borrower a concession that would not otherwise be considered; - it is probable that the borrower will enter bankruptcy or other financial reorganization; or - the disappearance of an active market for the financial assets because of financial difficulties.
+- significant financial difficulty of the borrower or issuer; - a breach of contract, such as a default or being more than 180 days past due; - the lenders for economic or contractual reasons relating to the borrower's financial difficulty granting the borrower a concession that would not otherwise be considered; - it is probable that the borrower will enter bankruptcy or other financial reorganization; - the disappearance of an active market for the financial asset because of financial difficulties.